mansi12bendale/Culture-AI/doc/week 1.md

 # Week 1: Project Kickoff & Initial Setup

-## 🎯 Objective
+## Objective
-Define the project scope, set up workspace, and initiate version control for effective collaboration.
+Initialize the CultureAI project repository and prepare the development environment for development.

-## 📘 Summary
+## Summary
-This week focused on laying the foundation for the project.
-We established a GitHub repository for version control, ensuring that all code and documentation are accessible to the team.
-Folder structures were set up in the repository to organize Android code, datasets, and documentation.
-We finalized the app's objective—**showcasing India's cultural heritage through an interactive mobile platform**.
-Additionally, datasets were extracted, and image datasets were cleaned and categorized for testing.
+Week 1 focused on setting up the foundation of the **CultureAI Android application**, which aims to showcase India’s cultural heritage through an interactive mobile platform.
+The GitHub repository was created to manage version control, and a structured directory layout was established.
+Cultural monument datasets and images were collected, cleaned, and organized for future integration.

-## 📌 Key Activities
+## Key Activities
-- Created the GitHub repository **"CultureAI"** for version control.
+- Created the **CultureAI** GitHub repository
-- Established folder structure for Android code, datasets, and documentation.
+- Organized folder structure for:
+  - Android source code
+  - Datasets
+  - Documentation
-- Defined the app’s purpose and target audience.
+- Defined project scope and application objectives
-- Extracted and cleaned monument dataset and images.
+- Collected and cleaned monument datasets and images

-## ✅ Outcomes
+## Outcomes
-- Repository is live and accessible to the team.
+- Repository successfully initialized and accessible
-- Datasets are organized and ready for use.
+- Clean and structured datasets ready for use
-- App structure defined and navigation flow conceptualized.
+- Clear project structure and development roadmap defined